Arim-Minecraft/MineableSpawners/README.md

 # MineableSpawners
 This plugin allows players to mine and drop spawners, receive them via command and more!​

+## Fork information

+This is a fork of the original MineableSpawners.
+There is very little difference.
+Only, this fork does not spam your console with all available mob types when the plugin starts up.

 ## Current features: